ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 This section contains information on how devices can connect to the Internet of Things Platform Device Management service using Java and perform device management operations like firmware update, location update, and diagnostics update.

-The Device section contains information on how devices can publish events and handle commands using the Java WIoTP Client Library.

-The Applications section contains information on how applications can use the Java WIoTP Client Library to interact with devices.

 Device Management
 -------------------------------------------------------------------------------
 The `device management <https://docs.internetofthings.ibmcloud.com/devices/device_mgmt/index.html>`__ feature enhances the IBM Watson Internet of Things Platform service with new capabilities for managing devices.
 Device management makes a distinction between managed and unmanaged devices: